Juan-Nathan/lightning-strike-eda/README.md

 # ⚡ Exploratory Data Analysis of Lightning Strike Data

-⚠️ **IMPORTANT**: If you encounter an `Unable to render code block` error when trying to open `noaa_lightning_eda.ipynb` directly on the GitHub repository website, try downloading the file and opening it locally instead.
+⚠️ **IMPORTANT**: If you encounter an `Unable to render code block` error when trying to open `lightning_strike_eda.ipynb` directly on the GitHub repository website, try downloading the file and opening it locally instead.

 ---